getgrav/grav-plugin-comments/README.md

 # Grav Comments Plugin

+> [!warning]
+> This plugin is no longer developed or supported and has been deprecated.
+> A new much more powerful premium plugin called "Comments Pro" has been releaed to replace it: https://getgrav.org/premium/comments-pro

 The **Comments Plugin** for [Grav](http://github.com/getgrav/grav) adds the ability to add comments to pages, and moderate them.

 # Installation